Healthdirect Free Australian health advice you can count on.

 • bone — pain, broken bones from injuries that wouldn't usually cause a break, high calcium on blood tests

-• liver — jaundice, bleeding problems, fluid accumulating in your abdomen
+• liver — jaundice, bleeding problems, fluid building up in your abdomen

 • lung — difficulty breathing, cough, chest pain when you breathe, coughing up blood